 While minimal tech expertise is a common stumbling block, it’s not the only issue making new investors wary of crypto.Even though the crypto industry doesn’t lack high-profile supporters, entrepreneurs may still be reluctant to enter the space.
 The central role of technology may be the primary barrier, but it’s not the only one, and the industry is unlikely to see the level of growth its potential justifies unless these barriers are addressed.It’s essential for current crypto leaders to play a role in breaking down the barriers keeping newcomers at bay.
 Here, 12 members of Cointelegraph Innovation Circle discuss the obstacles they see keeping new entrepreneurs out and how they can be addressed.

 Voatz is an award winning mobile elections platform that is changing the way the world votes.
 Backed by cutting-edge security, biometrics and a blockchain-backed infrastructure, Voatz enables smartphone voting to increase accessibility and security in elections.
-Since 2016, Voatz has successfully served nearly 2 million voters across 87 elections with several governments, major political parties, universities and non-profits.
+Since 2016, Voatz has successfully served more than 2.2 million voters across 117 elections with several governments, major political parties, universities and non-profits.
 In 2018, Voatz ran the first mobile vote in US Federal Election history, and, in 2020, Voatz became the first smartphone app based system to be used for voting in the US Presidential Elections.
 Voatz was recently selected by 15 cities in Canada for the 2022 Ontario Municipal Elections.